 1. Install light sconces or overhead lighting to save space on your desk.

 Natural lighting is at a minimum, and desk space is limited in a closet office; don’t crowd it with a lamp.
 Instead, put up a light sconce or two to get the lighting you need as you work without sacrificing desktop space.

-If you have limited space in your home and still need your closet office to function as a closet, this office closet idea might be a great solution for you.
+If you have limited space in your home and still need your bedroom closet office to function as a closet, this office closet idea might be a great solution for you.

 5. Use the doors to your closet office as extra wall space for organization.

 Some closet offices work well with the closet doors removed, but consider leaving the doors to gain even more wall surface space to organize office supplies, file paperwork, or to hold a calendar.
 There is enough room to hold a LOT on one closet door!

 6. Add curtains to the bottom of your desktop to conceal more storage.

-Don’t forget about all the space under your desk; you could put filing cabinets, baskets, boxes, and so much more in all that space.
+Don’t forget about all the space under your desk; you could put filing cabinets, baskets, boxes, bins, and so much more in all that space.
 However, all that stuff can start to look cluttered.

 7. Remove the header from your closet to open up the space.